Common heather, also called summer heather, is a beautiful cute plant that blooms generously for a long time.

 - The Erica variety tolerates clay and even chalky soil.

 - Read more on how to plant heather plants.

 Because it grows slowly, common heath is actually well suited to growing in pots.

-You’ll be surprised to see that this plant can stay for years in the same old 12 inch (30 cm)-deep pot.
+You probably won’t notice it, but in time you’ll realize that this plant can stay for years in the same old 12 inch (30 cm)-deep pot.

 - Be careful though to water regularly, since soil dries up much faster in pots, especially in summer.